MagicDash91/All-of-Data-Science-Project/Langchain LLM/README.md

 ## 2. Langchain Analyze PDF
 This project analyzing the context of the PDF File with Langchain and then it will answer based on the users question

+## 3. Langchain Analyze Youtube Video
+This project analyzing the context of the Youtube Video with Langchain and then it will answer based on the users question

+## 4. Langchain Analyze Website
+This project analyzing the context of the Website with Langchain and then it will answer based on the users question